nadavsrb/FGApp/README.md

-# Flight Gear Controller Android-App
+# FlightGear Controller Android-App

-In this project, we created an android application that can connect to a Flight Gear server and controll the plane.
+In this project, we created an android application that can connect to a FlightGear server and controll the plane.

 [A demonstration of the project](link)